cloudflare/lua-resty-cookie/README.md

 ---
 `syntax: cookie_obj = cookie()`

 Create a new cookie object for current request.
-You can get parsed cookie from client or set cookie to client later using this object.
+You can get a parsed cookie from the client or set a cookie to client later using this object.

 [Back to TOC](#table-of-contents)